 New Mother Calls Her Friend Out For Fawning Over A Puppy Instead of Her Baby

 No one can deny that babies are adorable, right?
-They're this tiny version of humans who can't support their apple-cheeked faces and they're occasional babbling is not bad either.
+They're tiny versions of humans who can't support their apple-cheeked faces, and their occasional babbling is not bad either.

-Now that we've established that babies are indeed adorable, there's another thing that's also true about babies.
-Not everyone wants one.
+Now that we've established that babies are indeed adorable, there's another truth about them: not everyone wants one.

-Don't get me wrong, having a baby is a good thing if that's what you want but it's only fair to admit that it won't make you any less of a person if you prefer not to have a child of your own.
+Don't get me wrong; having a baby is a wonderful thing if that's what you want, but it's only fair to admit that it doesn't make you any less of a person if you prefer not to have a child of your own.

-One Reddit user found herself being judged for not being a baby lover by her close friends who recently just had a child of their own.
+One Reddit user found herself being judged for not being a baby lover by her close friends, who had recently had a child of their own.
 Her friends knew of this fact even before they had any children.

-To OP's (original poster) credit, she wasn't really pushy about her preference, not even when her pregnant friend kept joking that theirs is the only baby OP will love.
+To OP's (original poster) credit, she wasn't pushy about her preference, not even when her pregnant friend kept joking that theirs was the only baby OP would love.

-It didn't sit right with OP but she's clear about how she feels about children; she doesn't hate them but she's not that excited about them.
-When her friend gave birth, OP was there to help them out whenever needed.
+It didn't sit right with OP, but she's clear about how she feels about children; she doesn't hate them, but she's not particularly excited about them.
+When her friend gave birth, OP was there to help whenever needed.

-She and the baby have bonded and she even plays and acts cheerfully around the baby.
+She and the baby have bonded, and she even plays and acts cheerfully around the baby.
 What more can you ask for, right?
-Well, these new parents wanted more from OP apparently and it all became obvious when they went for a walk.
+Well, these new parents apparently wanted more from OP, and it all became obvious when they went for a walk.

-OP, some other friends and the new parents are all walking when they came across another person who was lugging a big stroller.
+OP, some other friends, and the new parents are all walking when they come across another person who is lugging a big stroller.
 OP made way for the stroller until she noticed that there was no baby inside.

-In the stroller was the most adorable puppy OP has seen.
-In her excitement, she let out an exclamation which the couple noticed.
+In the stroller was the most adorable puppy OP had ever seen.
+In her excitement, she let out an exclamation, which the couple noticed.

-Further, they said that OP has never sounded that excited or happy to see their baby.
-OP admits that the new parents are not wrong for saying that OP is more happy to see a dog than their baby and now she wants to know if she acted like a j*rk for "shoving" her preferences in their faces.
+Furthermore, they stated that OP had never sounded that excited or happy to see their baby.
+OP admits that the new parents are not wrong in saying that she seemed happier to see a dog than their baby, and now she wants to know if she acted like a jerk for "shoving" her preferences in their faces.

 What do you think?
 Was OP wrong?
 You can read the entire post below: